splunk/splunk-operator/docs/CustomResources.md

 Use the Monitoring Console to view detailed topology and performance information about your Splunk Enterprise deployment.
 See [What can the Monitoring Console do?](https://docs.splunk.com/Documentation/Splunk/latest/DMC/WhatcanDMCdo) in the Splunk Enterprise documentation.

-The Operator now includes a CR for the Monitoring Console (MC).
-This offers a number of advantages, including: customizable resource allocation, app management, and license management.
+The Splunk Operator now includes a CR for the Monitoring Console (MC).
+This offers a number of advantages available to other CR's, including: customizable resource allocation, app management, and license management.

-* An MC pod will not be created automatically in the default namespace when using other Operator CR's.
+* An MC pod is not created automatically in the default namespace when using other Splunk Operator CR's.
-* When upgrading to the latest Operator, any previously automated MC pods will be deleted.
+* When upgrading to the latest Splunk Operator, any previously automated MC pods will be deleted.
 * To associate a new MC pod with an existing CR, you must update any CR's and add the `monitoringConsoleRef` parameter.
 * A namespace can contain only one MC pod.

-Use the `monitoringConsoleRef` paramter to define the name of the MC prior to the pod creation.
-Or, use `monitoringConsoleRef` to reference a MC pod running in the namespace.
-The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure the connection used by the MC.
+The MC pod is referenced by using the `monitoringConsoleRef` parameter.
+There is no preferred order when running an MC pod; you can start the pod before or after the other CR's in the namespace.
+The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure a connection to those pods.

 ## Examples of Guaranteed and Burstable QoS